piotr-yuxuan/walter-ci/README.md

   here and may later be expanded to other codebases like Rust, KDB, stream processing jobs, libs, cli, and so on :-)
 - Sign commits from Walter with a special key.
+- Licence is derived from :licence value in project.clj, or fails otherwise.